Congress Should Halt Plummeting Psychologist Medicare Payment

 In recent years, several Medicare Practice Expense adjustments in the payment formula have ratcheted down psychologist Medicare payment rates:

-In 2011, psychologists suffered a 4 percent loss in overall reimbursement when CMS rebased and revalued the Medicare Economic Index.
+- In 2011, psychologists suffered a four percent loss in overall reimbursement when CMS rebased and revalued the Medicare Economic Index.
 This change shifted in the payment formula the portion allocated to professional work to increase the Practice Expense share.
 Thus high technology cost providers benefited to the detriment of low cost providers like psychologists.